2.6 Numeric Vectors: Creating numeric vectors with patterns

 #> [1] -7 -5 -3 -1 1

-Before leaving the seq() function, you should be aware that you can at most provide three arguments.
+Before finishing the seq() function, note that you should at most provide three arguments.
 For example, you will see an error when running the following example since all four arguments are specified.

 seq(from = 1, to = 3, by = 1, length.out = 3)